HR-Fahim/Building-an-Simple-Area-Based-Flat-Booking-System-Using-Java-Java-Swing/README.md

-# Flat Booking Management Program
+# Flat Booking and Management Program

 This program allows users to sign up, create a personal account, and log in using their credentials.
 Once logged in, users can choose their preferred area and select a desired flat (one at a time) for booking.
 The program retrieves flat data from the internal hardware located files named `common.txt` and `common1.txt`, and it uses the `user.txt` file to store user information.